ranyaas/CapstoneProject/README.md

 - [Seaborn](https://seaborn.pydata.org/#:~:text=Seaborn%20is%20a%20Python%20data,attractive%20and%20informative%20statistical%20graphics.) : Based on matplotlib, another data visualization package

 ## What is in this Repository
-In this repository, an abstract is uploaded providing a general summary and motivation for the project.
-Following that, a literature review and methodology is also included to demonstrate and elaborate on the previous work that has been done in this topic as well as how I will approach the project, which is similarly explained as earlier.
-Lastly, my initial code and analysis is posted as a Jupyter Notebook and in PDF format that contains the majority of the stages that have been performed.
+In this repository, a PDF document containing my abstract, literature review and methodology is uploaded which contains a general summary and motivation of the project, a discussion on the previous work that has been done on this topic and my approaches, which is similarly explained as earlier.
+As well, my initial code and analysis is posted as a Jupyter Notebook and in PDF format that contains the majority of the stages that have been performed.

 ***Note, this is a continuous process and will be subjected to change routinely when necessary.***

 ## References